 Stay Hyrated – The musculoskeletal system, specifically your muscles, work best when they are hydrated.
 Dehydration leads to muscle cramping and can lead to muscle strains or tears.
 Dr. Weber noted, “a lot of injury prevention can be done before you get in the water.
 For more vigorous physical activity a combination of hydration with water and electrolyte beverages is best.”

 Stretch – Treat water sports like any other sport and warm up before you take the plunge.
 Stretching increases your range of motion and prevents injury and muscle strains.
 “Adequate warm-up has been shown to lower injury risk for land sports and water sports,” said Dr. Weber.

 Water Safety – Wear a life jacket when you are on or in the water.
 Even the best swimmers can become fatigued and get into trouble.
 Most people know that a life jacket is required when riding in a boat or on a jet ski, but the U.S Coast Guard has determined that stand up paddle boards also are vessels, meaning if they are operated outside of a swimming or surfing area, they now require life jackets.

-Know your limits – Like all sports, water skiing, wakeboarding, kite boarding and surfing all take skill, stamina and practice.
+Know your limits – Like all sports, waterskiing, wakeboarding, kite boarding and surfing all take skill, stamina and practice.
 Take it slow and step up the intensity as you are ready.

 Wear a helmet – Depending on the sport, you’ll want to wear a helmet to avoid head injury.
 A head injury on the water is no less serious than one on land.
 Dr. Weber echoed the importance of wearing a helmet.
-“If the thought of wearing a helmet even crosses your mind, chances are you should put one one.
+“If the thought of wearing a helmet even crosses your mind, chances are you should put one on.
 It is always better to be safe and protect yourself against head injuries and concussions.”

 Take a break – If you have an injury or a muscle strain, back off the intensity so that your injury has time to heal.